Gabrielt128/amazon_books_data_pipeline/report.md

 The docker compose is based on airflow image, so no need to create any env anywhere outside.

-If extra libraries needed, check docs for extending the current docker compose.
+If extra libraries needed, check docs for extending the current docker image and change corresponding part of docker-compose.yaml.

 Check the current environments: